bocadilloproject/bocadillo/docs/topics/request-handling/writing-views.md

 ## Customizing error handling

-By default, Bocadillo sends HTML content in response to `HTTPError` exceptions raised in views.
+By default, Bocadillo sends plain text content in response to `HTTPError` exceptions raised in views.

 To customize this behavior, you can override the default handler for `HTTPError`.
 For example, if you want to send media instead: